KristaRutz/Scrabble-scorer-ConsoleApp/README.md

 # Scrabble Scorer (C# Console Application)

-#### A An console-based application to determine Scrabble points where the user can input a word and see the score, hosted on [GitHub](https://github.com/KristaRutz/Scrabble-scorer-ConsoleApp). _Last Updated 03.05.2020._
+#### A console-based application to determine Scrabble points where the user can input a word and see the score, hosted on [GitHub](https://github.com/KristaRutz/Scrabble-scorer-ConsoleApp). _Last Updated 03.05.2020._

 #### By _**Krista Rutz, Steven Fleming**_